ADVOCATING FOR QUALIFIED PERSONNEL

-The National Coalition on Deafblindness has been working to include language related to the education of children and youth with deafblindness in federal legislation, the Alice Cogswell and Anne Macy Sullivan Act.
+The National Coalition on Deafblindness along with NFADB and many other organizations have been working to include language related to the education of children and youth with deafblindness in federal legislation, the Alice Cogswell and Anne Macy Sullivan Act.
 Title III of the bill includes the following:

 Deaf-blindness can create a tremendous gap in a person’s ability to gather information about the environment around him or her.
 People with sight and hearing can easily pick up information about people, things and events through observation.
 To many people who are deaf-blind, these things do not exist without frequent and responsive support from someone who is trained to provide this type of information.

 This section of our website focuses on four types of qualified personnel which are vital to many individuals who are deaf-blind: Interveners, Teachers of Students with Deaf-Blindness, Interpreters and Support Service Providers.